Homomorphism complexes, reconfiguration, and homotopy for directed graphs

 \section{Homotopy of directed graphs}

-In this section we use the tools developed above to construct various notions of \emph{homotopy} for graph homomorphisms of directed graphs.
+In this section we use the tools developed above to construct various notions of \emph{homotopy} for graph homomorphisms of digraphs.
 Again this runs parallel to the theory for undirected graphs as worked out in \cite{DocHom}, where a notion of $\times$-homotopy was introduced.
 The basic idea is to use the 1-skeleton of the relevant homomorphism complex to define a notion of homotopy between graph homomorphisms.
-In the undirected case we have that the complex $\oldHom(G,H)$ is homotopy equivalent to the clique complex on the looped vertices of the graph $H^G$, and hence one can equally well work with $(H^G)^{ {o}}$ when considering homotopy.
+In the undirected case we have that the complex $\oldHom(G,H)$ is homotopy equivalent to the clique complex on the looped vertices of the graph $H^G$, and hence one can equally well work with $(H^G)^{{o}}$ when considering homotopy.
 This idea was further explored by the first author and Schultz in \cite{DocSch}, as well as by Chih and Scull in \cite{ChiScu}.

-As we will see, a fundamental difference in the directed graph setting is that there are a number of natural notions of paths in the exponential graph $H^G$, only one of which corresponds to paths in the corresponding homomorphism complex.
-If one considers the directed graph structure of $H^G$, a notion of direction can be incorporated into the theory.
+As we will see, a fundamental difference in the directed setting is that there are a number of natural notions of paths in the exponential graph $H^G$, only one of which corresponds to paths in the corresponding homomorphism complex.
+In particular, if one considers the digraph structure of $H^G$, a notion of direction can be incorporated into the theory.
 In recent years the concept of a \emph{directed} homotopy theory for discrete structures has found applications in topological data science and the study of concurrency, see for instance \cite{FajGouRau}.
-The category of directed graphs provides a context where a notion of directed homotopy naturally arises, and seems to be a useful testing ground for such ideas.
+The category of digraphs provides a context where a notion of directed homotopy naturally arises, and seems to be a useful testing ground for such ideas.